Prosdino95/SOFTWARE-ENGINEERING-2/RASD.rst

  3 *Calculate the Extimation time of arrival at the destination for each route.*

-   #) The App with the support of external API can calculate an Extimation time of arrival for a specified 'Best Route'.
+   #) The system with the support of external API can calculate an Extimation time of arrival for a specified 'Best Route'.

  4 *Let the User choose a route from the list of routes provided by the algorithm*

-   #) The App must provide a grphical list in which are presented all the possible 'Best Routes' and details of the itinerary.
+   #) The system must provide a grphical list in which are presented all the possible 'Best Routes' and details of the itinerary.

-   #) The App must wait a choice of the User to save the route for the specified 'Event'.
+   #) The system must wait a choice of the User to save the route for the specified 'Event'.

  5 *Let the User modify the "Best Route" adding 'Costraint' for 'Intermidiate Locations', preferred 'Vehicle', max distance with a specified 'Vehicle' or max time on a specified 'Vehicle'.*

-   #) The App must provide a graphical feature in which the user can modify the path adding location on the virtual maps.
+   #) The system must provide a graphical feature in which the user can modify the path adding location on the virtual maps.

    #) The 'Best Route' Algorithm must update the Extimate time of arrival at destination depending on the geographical position of the 'Intermidiate Locations' added or the new 'Vehicle' speed average chosen.
-   #) In case of 'Costraint' too much strict the App can return a 'Warning' message notifing the User that a 'Best Route' does not exist with that 'Costraint'.
+   #) In case of 'Costraint' too much strict the system can return a 'Warning' message notifing the User that a 'Best Route' does not exist with that 'Costraint'.

  6 *Consider on the possible 'Vehicle' avaible all the public transports of the city, railway stations, aeroports, train stations, car and bike sharing systems, bike, car and by foot.*

-   #) The App must query information on timetables of the public transports of the city.
+   #) The system must query information on timetables of the public transports of the city.

-   #) The App must notify on the virtual map stations of the public transports of the city.
+   #) The system must notify on the virtual map stations of the public transports of the city.

  7 *Notify with a Warning message if the route chosen by the User is not good and he/she may arrive on late at the 'Meeting' because of its Extimation Time too long.*

-   #) Before subitting the 'Event', the App must check if the time of the 'Event' and the 'Extimation' time of Arrival of the corrisponding 'Best Route' overlap with other 'Event' time start.
+   #) Before subitting the 'Event', the system must check if the time of the 'Event' and the 'Extimation' time of Arrival of the corrisponding 'Best Route' overlap with other 'Event' time start.

  8 *Suggest a "Best Route" to the User with a 'Vehicle' which is appropriate for the day time of the appointment, the geographical location, the type of the meeting and the weather*

-   #) The App must provide a "Suggested Route"
+   #) The system must provide a "Suggested Route"

 ---------------------------------